 Vaccinate your cat

 Ensuring your cat is vaccinated will help reduce his chances of picking up several infectious diseases.
-Your veterinarian can advise you on a vaccination schedule for your cat.
+Your veterinarian can advise you on a vaccination schedule for your cat’s individual risks.

 Parasite control for your cat

 Parasites can have a serious impact on your cat’s health so it is important to ensure your cat remains parasite free.
-There are many parasites which can infect your cat including worms (several species, fleas, ticks and mites).
-Not only do they cause ill health, but they also cause great discomfort to your cat.
-Some parasites also have health implications for humans too.
+Common cat parasites include worms (several species, fleas, ticks and mites).

 Keep your cat stress-free

-It has been long known that long-term stress has a detrimental impact on the immune system and can have a detrimental effect on your cat’s health.
-There are many causes of stress in cats some of which are; overcrowding, boredom, loneliness, changes within the household such as moving house, the addition of a new pet or family member, the death of a companion (human or animal) etc. If the stress is long term this can begin to impact on your cat’s immune system.
-This can make him vulnerable to infections and other disorders.
+Long-term stress has a detrimental impact on the immune system as well as a serious impact on their mental health.
+There are many causes of stress in cats some of which include; overcrowding, boredom, loneliness, changes within the household such as moving house, the addition of a new pet or family member and the death of a companion (human or animal).

 The prudent cat owner should be aware of their cat’s usual behaviour and outward physical appearance.
 This includes the following: